Medea (play): Story

 While Medea is pleased with her current success she decides to take it one step further.
-Since Jason brought shame upon her for trying to start a new family, Medea resolves to destroy the family he was willing to give up by killing their sons.
+Since Jason brought shame upon her by trying to start a new family, Medea resolves to destroy the family he was willing to give up by killing their sons.
 Medea does have a moment of hesitation when she considers the pain that her children's deaths will put her through.
 However, she steels her resolve to cause Jason the most pain possible and rushes offstage with a knife to kill her children.
 Determined to stop Medea, the chorus runs after her only to hear the children scream.
 Jason then rushes onto the scene to confront Medea about murdering Creon and Glauce, and he quickly discovers that his children have been killed as well.
 Medea then appears above the stage with the bodies of her children in a chariot given to her by the sun god Helios.
 When this play was put on, this scene was accomplished using the mechane device usually reserved for the appearance of a god or goddess.
 She confronts Jason, reveling in his pain at being unable to ever hold his children again:

 I do not leave my children's bodies with thee; I take them with me that I may bury them in Hera's precinct.
 And for thee, who didst me all that evil, I prophesy an evil doom.

 Although Jason calls Medea most hateful to gods and men, the fact that the chariot is given to her by Helios indicates that she still has the gods on her side.
 As Bernard Knox points out, Medea's last scene with concluding appearances parallels that of a number of indisputably divine beings in other plays by Euripides.
 Just like these gods, Medea "interrupts and puts a stop to the violent action of the human being on the lower level, … justifies her savage revenge on the grounds that she has been treated with disrespect and mockery, … takes measures and gives orders for the burial of the dead, prophesies the future," and "announces the foundation of a cult."

 She then escapes to Athens in the divine chariot.
 The chorus is left contemplating the will of Zeus in Medea's actions:

 Manifold are thy shapings, Providence! / Many a hopeless matter gods arrange / What we expected never came to pass / What we did not expect the gods brought to bear / So have things gone, this whole experience through!